containers/podman.io/docs/index.md

 **Note**: The `-l` is a convenience argument for **latest container**.
 Instead of this short argument, you can also use the container's ID, container's name or the long argument (`--latest`).

-**Note**: If you are running remote Podman client, including Mac and Windows (excluding WSL2) machines, the `-l` option is not available.
+**Note**: If you are running a remote Podman client, including Mac and Windows (excluding WSL2) machines, the `-l` option is not available.

 ### Viewing the container's logs